aky91/Multithreaded-Load-Balancer/README.md

     gcc server.c -lpthread -o ser<server#>
     ./ser<server#>

+   Run all the servers on different ports preferably from 6001 onwards.

 2. Compile and run the loadbalancer as : gcc loadbalancer.c -lpthread -o lb
     ./lb